PetiteReb/toronto-data-job-market-analysis/README.md

 ### Salary standardization

-Job Bank salaries arrived in three units (Hour, Month, Year), with some postings mislabeled — yearly values stored as hourly, hourly values stored as yearly.
+Job Bank salaries arrived in three units (Hour, Month, Year), with some postings mislabeled, yearly values stored as hourly, hourly values stored as yearly.
 I corrected unit labels using plausibility heuristics (a yearly value under $20K is almost certainly hourly; an hourly value above $300 is almost certainly yearly), annualized everything to a single comparable scale, and filtered out values outside a plausible range of $25K–$500K annual.
 This left 1,111 Job Bank postings with usable salary data out of 1,113.

 ### Hypothesis testing